Don’t Get a Back Scan Until You Read This!

-When Should I Get A Scan?
+Why Should I Get A Scan?

 This is a common phrase we hear as clinicians, as patient’s and practitioners’ alike search for a diagnosis or “label” to their condition, ultimately as a way of helping to guide appropriate management.

+There appears to be very little correlation with scan findings and a patient’s reported symptoms.
 This has been highlighted in many studies, across many different anatomical regions.

 We can see from all of these studies that it is becoming increasingly evident that we simply cannot rely on medical imaging alone to accurately determine the reasons for a patient’s pain and dysfunction.

 In the majority of cases, a thorough, objective, clinical examination is going to provide much more reliable information to help ensure appropriate management of a patient’s presentation.
 In many of these cases, this can then negate the need to undertake a scan at all, saving both the patient and the health care system significant time and money, without compromising the outcome for the patient.
 At times a scan may be ordered purely with the rationale of reassuring the patient about their condition.
-This can in fact be counter-productive to patient outcomes, with evidence suggesting that patients undergoing unnecessary scans that aren’t clinically indicated, often to help reassure the patient about their condition, actually “can cause more fear, angst and harm.”
-(Meakins, 2017)
+This can in fact be counter-productive to patient outcomes, with evidence suggesting that patients undergoing scans that aren’t clinically indicated, often to help reassure the patient about their condition, actually “can cause more fear, angst and harm.”
+(Meakins, 2017; Deyo, 2103).

 - Meakins, A; https://thesports.physio/2017/01/10/a-picture-is-not-always-worth-a-thousand-words/.
 The Sports Physio blog.
 Jan 2017.

 - Guermazi A et al; Prevalence of abnormalities in knees detected by MRI in adults without knee osteoarthritis: population based observational study (Framingham Osteoarthritis Study).
 BMJ.
 2012 Aug 29;345:e5339. doi: 10.1136/bmj.e5339.

 - Brinjikji W et al; Systematic literature review of imaging features of spinal degeneration in asymptomatic populations.
 AJNR Am J Neuroradiol.
 2015 Apr;36(4):811-6. doi: 10.3174/ajnr.A4173.
 Epub 2014 Nov 27.